konturio/disaster-ninja-fe/src/core/logical_layers/rfc.md

 ## Logical layers

-And, at the top of the list are the logical layers.
-A logical layer is a concatenation of several data and style layers linked together by a common theme.
+Finally - the `logical layer` is a concatenation of several data and style layers linked together by a common theme.

 This is how these layers look like a tree: